technion046195/technion_046195_2020_spring/_workshops/workshop_04/workshop_04.md

 ## Train-Validation-Test Separation

-In the above example, we have selected the optimal $K$ based upon the risk which was calculated using the train set.
+In the above example, we have selected the optimal $$K$$ based upon the risk which was calculated using the train set.
 As we stated before this situation is problematic since the risk over the test set would be too optimistic due to overfitting.
 This is mainly problematic, but not limited to, the case where we have a small amount of data.
 For example, think about the extreme case where there were only 5 data points.
-In this case, the training risk will obviously be lower than the true risk and would even go down to zero for $K\geq5$.
+In this case, the training risk will obviously be lower than the true risk and would even go down to zero for $$K\geq5$$.

 The solution to this problem is to also divide the dataset once more.
 Therefore in cases, where we would also be required to optimize over some hyper-parameters, we would divide our data into three sets: a train-set a validation-set and a test-set.